 New Trustees are provided with an induction session with the Chair and Vice Chairs of the Trust Board.
 All Trustees have attended relevant training courses for their role and a record of continuous professional development is kept by the Trust's Governance Professional.

-The Trust seeks external support from agencies such as the Education & Skills Funding Agency, National Governors Association, GovernEd, DfE and Executive Educators for guidance on best practice.
-Trustees share feedback at Board Meetings and through Advisory Body meetings.
+A Trustee with responsibility for safeguarding has been nominated to lead in this area on behalf of the Trust Board and has created guidance for nominated Academy Council Governors with responsibility for safeguarding following their completion of training provided by an external safeguarding expert.
+The Trust seeks external support from agencies such as the Education & Skills Funding Agency, Confederation of Schools Trust, National Governors Association, Trust Governance Insight, GovernEd, DfE and Executive Educators for guidance on best practice.
+Trustees share feedback at Board Meetings and through Committee meetings.

-Academy Council Governors were provided with regular training sessions throughout the year to support them with the new approach.
+Academy Council Governors were provided with termly training sessions throughout the year to support them with their role.